raymond1/simple-parser-generator/README.md

 # Status

-The Simple ParserGenerator Generator is currently in its second generation and is undergoing testing and bug fixes.
+The Simple Generator Generator is currently in its second generation and is undergoing testing and bug fixes.

 ## Demo programs

 To see how to use the parser, look in the folder called demos/calculator and open the file 'calculator.html'.
 It shows an example of the parser in action.
 You may also look at a live demo <a href=https://raymondleon.ca/portfolio/simple-parser-generator/demos/calculator/step3/calculator.html>here</a>.

-To use the parser generator in your html file, simply put the parser_generator.js file in the same directory as your html file and then refer to it in a script tag.
-After you have connected the script to your program, you will be able to use the parser in your JavaScript code by creating a new ParserGenerator object.
+To use the parser generator in your html file, simply put the parser.js file in the same directory as your html file and then refer to it in a script tag.
+After you have connected the script to your program, you will be able to use the parser in your JavaScript code by creating a new Generator object.

 There is a nodejs web server that is provided as part of this code that can be used to test the simple parser generator.
 To operate it, do the following: